Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 From the old capitol buildings to sporty arenas, you enjoy a variety of family-friendly activities in Baton Rouge.

-The Louisiana's Old State Capitol building from the outside
+The Old State Capitol in Baton Rouge

 🗺️ Distance from New Orleans: 1 hour 14 minutes | 📍 Google Maps | Baton Rouge Website

-Baton Rouge is the state capital of Louisiana, and is also a great place to explore Louisiana’s culture.
-Baton Rouge is only an hour’s drive from New Orleans or Lafayette, making it ideal for a day trip.
+Baton Rouge is only an hour’s drive from New Orleans, making it ideal for a day trip.
 This allows you to traverse the epicenters of Cajun country and Creole cultural communities easily.

 Baton Rouge mirror’s the state’s diversity, brimming with eclectic food, culture, music, and outdoor activities.
 Moreover, all these reflect the undeniable imprint of the Spanish, French, Creole, and Native American heritage.

+There are lots of unique attractions in Baton Rouge.
 Visiting the old capitol buildings with their historic mansions and architectural wonders will infuse you with a sense of grandeur.

 For those into sports, you can take a pilgrimage to the Louisiana State University to revel in the collegiate spirit of the LSU Tigers tailgate.